Ohio Learning Standards Alignment | Orbit Earth Expo

 8th Grade

-A combination of constructive and destructive geologic processes formed Earth’s surface.
-Earth’s surface is formed from a variety of different geologic processes, including but not limited to plate tectonics.
+8.ESS.3 A combination of constructive and destructive geologic processes formed Earth’s surface.

 Back to the top